 For more details on current courses, please visit the Book of Module website at UCC and remember to Select Semester 2 for Spring Semester.

-There are nearly 60 clubs and over 70 societies for students in UCC.
+There are nearly 60 clubs and just under 100 societies for students in UCC.
 Many of our student's participate in one club or society while studying at UCC.
 You can choose from things like Rugby or Ultimate Frisbee to Kayaking and Mountaineering as well.
-Other students join academic societies like Iona Society (similar to Campus Ministry), Photography, Orchestra, or Chorus.
+Other students join academic societies like Photography, Orchestra, or Chorus.
 To view the options, please visit the UCC website.

-There is only one day trip to Blarney Castle and Kinsale that is scheduled as part of the study abroad program fee.
+There is only 3 day, 2 night overnight excursion to the Ring of Kerry that is a part of the study abroad program fee.
 Other program excursions are organized through the Iona Society or the International Office for a fee.

-Students live in furnished Apartments called Leeside situated along the river Lee.
-The apartments are located 5 minutes from downtown and a 15-20 minute walk to UCC.
+Students live in furnished Apartments 5 minutes to UCC and a 15-20 minute walk to downtown.
 Students will stay in combination with other CSB or SJU students and other visiting students to UCC.
-Amenities in the apartments included wireless Internet, laundry, and kitchen facilities.
+Amenities in the apartments included wireless Internet and kitchen facilities.
+Coin Laundry is available on-site.

-The approximate program dates for Ireland Cork are early January to late May.
+The approximate program dates for Ireland Cork are early January to early May.

 For more information on the "Program Fees" for this program, please refer to the Ireland-Cork Program Brochure for specific information.
 Another great resource is the Financing your Experience brochure.
 In this brochure, there are estimates of what past participants spent on this program.
 Also included in this brochure is information regarding scholarships and financial aid.